arvidboivie/whatchangedfor/README.md

 ## Hero names

+The app is designed to handle nicknames and different formats of hero names, while still being able to handle new heroes without

 The current setup has the list of hero names in a CSV file to make it easy to edit.
-To update hero names run `npm run generate-names` and add the resulting array to `src/shared/hero-names.ts`.
-I will probably update this to create a JSON and automatically load it (or something) in the future.
+After making changes it needs to be converted to a `.json` file with the `npm run generate-names` command.